Cooper2Rich/Crusader1.0/README.md

 # Crusader Child Safety Intelligence

+Consider a continuous integration pipeline and using /tdd to implement features. code and functions without unit tests is legacy code, inherently.

 An installable demonstration of a child-safety conversation-analysis cascade.
 Deterministic rules run first, GPT-5.6 Luna reviews eligible cases, and GPT-5.6 Terra handles uncertain or escalated cases.
 High-risk outcomes remain subject to human review.

 ## Requirements